 Primary thrombocythemia is when the bone marrow is making too many platelets without a known cause.
-Platelets are essential for blood clotting.
+Platelets are needed for blood clotting.

-Usually it affects people in middle age.
-It can also be seen in younger patients, especially females under age 40.
+Most of the time, this condition affects people in middle age.
+It is also seen in younger people, especially women under age 40.

 The condition may even cause strokes in some people.

 Your health care provider will do a physical exam to look for an enlarged spleen or liver.
-There may be abnormal blood flow in the toes or feet, as well as skin damage caused by that abnormal blood flow.
+You may also have abnormal blood flow in the toes or feet that causes skin damage in these areas.

 Other tests may include:

-Many patients do not need any treatment.
-However, the health care provider should monitor their condition.
+Many people do not need any treatment.
+However, the health care provider should monitor your condition.

 The outcome varies.
-Most people go long periods of time without complications and have a normal life expectancy.
-In a very small number of patients, complications from bleeding (hemorrhage) and blood clots (thrombosis) can cause serious problems in a small number of people.
+Most people go for long periods without complications and have a normal lifespan.
+Complications from bleeding and blood clots can cause serious problems in a small number of people.

 Essential thrombocythemia; Essential thrombocytosis

-Tefferi A. Myeloproliferative disorders: Essential thrombocythemia and primary myelofibrosis.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier;2007:chap 177.
+Tefferi A. Polycythemias, Essential thrombocytoemia, and primary myelobirosis.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 169.

 Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.